decentralised-dataexchange/bb-consent-playground/README.md

 | Admin dashboard        | https://dashboard.bb-consent.dev |
 | Privacy dashboard      | https://privacy.bb-consent.dev   |

-Once the services are up and running you can proceed ahead trying out the usecases either manually.
+Once the services are up and running, you can proceed with trying out the use cases manually.
 You may also do the following:

-* Execute APIs toawrds the API server or [run the BB tests](#steps-to-run-bdd-tests) before release.
+* Execute APIs towards the API server or [run the BB tests](#steps-to-run-bdd-tests) before release.
-* Get the data4diabtes and skatteverket data sharing demo environment up and running for manual demos.
+* Get the data4diabtes and skatteverket data-sharing demo environment up and running for manual demos.

 ## Steps to run BDD tests

-This steps are to create a test environment to execute automated Behaviour Driven Development (BDD) tests on the consent BB API server.
+These steps create a test environment to execute automated Behaviour Driven Development (BDD) tests on the consent BB API server.
 If you have run the playground earlier, please execute `make destroy` before proceeding with the steps below:

 1. Execute `make setup-test`.
 This sets up the necessary dependencies and configurations for running tests.
 2. Execute `make build-test`.
 This builds the docker image with BDD tests and configuration.